+Originally known as Crafty Cape during 7 years of his racing career, his story begins at Beulah Park Racetrack on April 14, 2012, just nine days after running his final race there.
+Left behind a barn, Canter, Ohio, found him and contacted Michele to assist in Freedom’s rescue.
+Four days later, on April 18, 2012, Freedom joined our sanctuary.
+Becoming accustomed for the first time to being part of a herd, and life on a farm takes time, but Freedom’s demeanor is easy because he knows instinctively that he is safe here.
 After a year of rest from the track, and given time to acclimate to his new herd and his new life on the farm, Freedom has free run of our 10-acre pasture and is enjoying his new digs.
 Freedom continues his training to carry riders for light riding on the farm; a new career for a thoroughbred with too much life and too beautiful a stride to be wasted on retirement.
-In the Fall of 2013 Freedom began experiencing colic symptoms and continues to fight this condition.
-He is now on a special diet and herbal supplements to keep it under control.
+Freedom suffers from colic symptoms.
+He is on a special diet and herbal supplements to keep it under control.

+Meet Hap the App!
 We are proud to welcome this beautiful 27 year young Apaloosa gelding to our facility.
 Now a retiree, Hap the App will be spending his days frolicking in the fields with his new friends here at FAAAS.
 If you’d like to sponsor retired horses like this gorgeous addition to our herd; please feel free to fill out the subscription information below!